DhilipSanjay/DhilipSanjay.github.io/books.markdown

 - How to win Friends and Influence People - Dale Carnegie
 - Linux Basics for Hackers: Getting Started with Networking, Scripting, and Security in Kali
 - Web Hacking 101 - Peter Yaworski
+- Ghost in the Wires - Kevin Mitnick